gleam-lang/gleam/book/src/tour/enum.md

 let visitor = Guest
 ```

+## Destructuring

-When given an enum we need to pattern match on it to determine the variant and
+When given an enum we can pattern match on it to determine which variant it is
-use any contained values.
+and to assign names to any contained values.

 ```rust,noplaypen
 fn get_name(user) {